 Alexander Hamilton Urgently Sends Out His and President Washington’s Rules on Neutrality, As War Erupts in Europe; With the Original Rules Themselves Still Present

-One of Washington's great fears was foreign entanglement as the Napoleonic conflicts ignited; these rules are a direct issuance of an emergency meeting between Washington and his Cabinet, and bore the co-authorship of Hamilton
+One of Washington’s great fears was foreign entanglement as the Napoleonic conflicts ignited; these rules, first drafted by Hamilton himself, are a direct issuance of an emergency meeting between Washington and his Cabinet

 A compelling connection between Washington and Hamilton on a matter of the greatest import to U.S. foreign policy: “It appearing that repeated contraventions of our neutrality have taken place in the ports of the United States, without having been discovered in time for prevention or remedy, I have it in command from the President, to address to the Collectors of the respective districts a particular instruction on the subject.”